troeger/moodlerunner/README.md

 # moodlerunner

-A Docker image that downloads and validates Moddle assignment submissions
+A Docker image that downloads and validates Moddle assignment submissions.